Bidsketch/bidsketch-api/README.md

   ]
 }
 ```

+## Pagination

+By default, we paginate collections and limit them to 100 objects per request.
+You can request specific pages by appending a `page` parameter to the URL.
+You can

+* `GET /clients.json?page=3` would get the 201st to 300th clients
+* `GET /proposals.json?per_page=2` would get the first two proposals
+* `GET /sections.json?page=8&per_page=1` would get a collection of only the eighth section

 ## Libraries and Contributing

 This API is pretty new, so we don't have any libraries available just yet.
 As they become available, we'll link them them here.
 If you've written a library for the Bidsketch API and would like to contribute, let us know at [info@bidsketch.com](mailto:info@bidsketch.com)!